MYRADhub/ai-coding-interviewer/README.md

   ✍️ Powered by Monaco (same editor as VSCode).
   Supports Python and JavaScript with syntax highlighting, autocomplete, and more.

+- **Language-Aware Starter Templates**
+  📄 Every problem ships with function signatures, docstrings, and IO scaffolding for Python & JavaScript so you can focus on the core algorithm.

 - **Custom Test Cases**
   🧪 Add and manage test cases just like in LeetCode/HackerRank.
   See pass/fail results in real-time.

 - **Interactive Chat Panel**
   💬 Persistent conversation with AI.
-Includes code, problem context, and test results in its reasoning.
+The interviewer now sees extended problem briefs, constraints, and your latest validation status—and renders markdown richly inside the chat bubble.

+- **Progress Dashboard**
+  📊 The home page summarizes which problems are solved/needs-work based on your last validation run, all stored locally per problem/language.

 - **Local Persistence**
   💾 Everything (code, test cases, chat) autosaves in `localStorage`.
 Refresh without losing progress.